Devaniti/ShaderInspector/README.md

 ## Requirements

-You must have Windows SDK installed, or manually set compiler path in extension settings
+You must have Windows SDK or Vulkan SDK installed, or manually set compiler path in extension settings

 ## License